 What we must realize is, YHWH's Feasts - His Appointed Times - reflect many major biblical events.
 Yeshua has so far fulfilled the first four of the seven and the next one to be fulfilled is Rosh Hashana, the Feast of Trumpets - the day when YHWH calls His people together....Sounds an awful lot like the "rapture" will occur on a Feast of Trumpets....

-The above concepts are very deep and one has to have some understanding of God from the Hebrew, as opposed to the Greek mindset, which is what the Tanach was written from.
+The above concepts are very deep and requires us to have some understanding of God from the Hebrew, as opposed to the Greek mindset.